OlGe404/ansible-collections/roles/vscode_extensions/README.md

 vscode_extensions
 =========

-Install and update vscode extensions using the "code" cli.
+Install and update extensions for vscode.

 > NOTE: The installation of vscode is not managed by this role.
 > Ensure vscode is installed beforehand, e.g. by using the `apt` or `snap` roles from this collection.